domRiddle/ASF/FAQ.md

 ***

+**Q:** But ASF said that farming will take about X time!

+**A:** ASF gives you rough approximation based on number of cards you need to drop, and your chosen algorithm - this is nowhere close to the actual time that you will spend on farming, which is usually longer than this, as ASF assumes best case only, and ignores all Steam Network quirks, internet disconnections, overload of Steam servers and likewise.
+It should be seen only as a general indicator how long you can expect ASF to be farming, very often in best case, as actual time will be longer.

+***

 **Q:** Can ASF work on my android?

 **A:** ASF is a C# program and requires working implementation of .NET framework - either official one (Microsoft), or unofficial one (Mono).
 There is no Mono available for Android (natively), so ASF won't work on Android.
 It might be possible to port ASF to Android using **[Xamarin](https://www.xamarin.com/)**, but that's not on ASF roadmap and not being actively developed.
 Perhaps in future with progress of **[.NET Core](https://dotnet.github.io/)** it will be possible, but there are no plans for doing this at the moment.